 That having been said, you may want to know a little about why it is that I think that I am allowed to speak with some authority about the law relating to mental capacity.
 I have been recognised for several years by the legal directories as an expert in this field, and in both 2015 and 2016 was singled out as one of the ‘star juniors’ in the Court of Protection Health and Welfare category by Chambers and Partners.
 I have been instructed by individuals (including on behalf of the Official Solicitor), NHS bodies and local authorities, and I am one of the very few practitioners who has experience of appearing/advising upon all aspects of the Court of Protection’s jurisdiction (i.e. health and welfare and property and affairs, as well as its international jurisdiction).
 I have been instructed in cases involving the MCA 2005 at all levels up to and including the Supreme Court, in Aintree University Hospitals NHS Trust v James UKSC 67 3 WLR 1299, the first case in which the Supreme Court considered the MCA 2005, and also N v ACCG UKSC 22, considering the interaction between the Court of Protection and the Administrative Court.
 I have also been instructed in other ground-breaking cases exploring the limits of the Court’s jurisdiction – a good example being Re MN COPLR Con Vol 893, the first case in which the international jurisdiction of the Court was the subject of detailed examination.

 I have dedicated an increasing amount of time over the past few years to working on policy matters.
 To this end, I helped develop the new procedures for handling applications concerning deprivation of liberty following April 2009, sat on the committee established in 2010 by the President of the Family Division to review the Court of Protection Rules, and sit on the new committee established in July 2014 to look again at the Rules.
-In November 2013, I gave oral evidence to House of Lords Select Committee considering the operation of the MCA 2005 as part of a panel of legal experts, and in February 2014 was commissioned by the Department of Health to produce guidance for non-legal professional advocates and family members considering acting as litigation friends in proceedings before the Court of Protection.
-I have been appointed to the Mental Health and Disability Committees of the Law Societies both of England and Scotland (the first such appointment) as well as to the Court of Protection sub-committee of the Mental Health Lawyers Association.
-Finally, I was appointed a consultant to the Law Commission’s major project on reforming the law relating to mental capacity and deprivation of liberty, which published its report in March 2017.
+In November 2013, I gave oral evidence to House of Lords Select Committee considering the operation of the MCA 2005 as part of a panel of legal experts; in February 2014 I was commissioned by the Department of Health to produce guidance for non-legal professional advocates and family members considering acting as litigation friends in proceedings before the Court of Protection; and in March 2018 gave evidence to the Joint Committee on Human Rights in its inquiry into reform of the deprivation of liberty safeguards.
+I have been appointed to the Mental Health and Disability Committees of the Law Societies both of England and Scotland (the first such appointment).
+I was appointed a consultant to the Law Commission’s major project on reforming the law relating to mental capacity and deprivation of liberty, which published its report in March 2017.
+Finally, I am legal adviser to the independent Review of the Mental Health Act 1983, chaired by Professor Sir Simon Wessely.

 Photo by Carmel King (www.carmelking.com)